Remembering and Honoring Pulse

 UCLA Williams Institute, “How Many Adults and Youth Identify as Transgender in the United States?”
 June 2022, https://bit.ly/3RD9Q8M

-Transgender and gender-nonconforming (GNC) people are uniquely impacted by gun violence.
-An analysis of Everytown’s Transgender Homicide Tracker found that homicides of trans and gender-nonconforming people in the United States and Puerto Rico have been on the rise for the last several years.
-From 2017 to 2021, the number of tracked transgender homicides more than doubled (from 29 incidents in 2017 to 59 incidents in 2021).
-During this period, 73 percent of the trans people killed were killed with a gun.
-At the same time, lawmakers in states across the country have put forward record numbers of anti-trans bills13ACLU, “Legislation Affecting LGBTQ Rights Across the County,” accessed June 3, 2022, https://www.aclu.org/legislation-affecting-lgbtq-rights-across-country; Matt Lavietes and Elliott Ramos, “Nearly 240 Anti-LGBTQ Bills Filed in 2022 So Far, Most of Them Targeting Trans People,” NBC News, March 20, 2022, https://nbcnews.to/3Q0aMEv. along with dangerous gun bills.
+Transgender and gender-expansive (GE) people are uniquely impacted by gun violence.
+An analysis of Everytown’s Transgender Homicide Tracker found that homicides of trans and gender-expansive people in the United States and Puerto Rico have been troubling high for the last several years.
+Between 2017 and 2022, there were 222 homicides of transgender or gender-expansive people, with 2021 standing out as a particularly deadly year.16Everytown for Gun Safety, Transgender Homicide Tracker, six-year count: 2017–2022.
+During this period, 74 percent of the trans people killed were killed with a gun.
+At the same time, lawmakers in states across the country have put forward record numbers of anti-trans bills17ACLU, “Legislation Affecting LGBTQ Rights Across the County,” accessed June 3, 2022, https://www.aclu.org/legislation-affecting-lgbtq-rights-across-country; Matt Lavietes and Elliott Ramos, “Nearly 240 Anti-LGBTQ Bills Filed in 2022 So Far, Most of Them Targeting Trans People,” NBC News, March 20, 2022, https://nbcnews.to/3Q0aMEv. along with dangerous gun bills.
 It creates an environment ripe for deadly gun violence fueled by hate.
 Anti-trans violence, and specifically anti-trans gun violence, is concentrated against the Black community.
-While just 13 percent of the trans population in the United States is estimated to be Black,14UCLA Williams Institute, “How Many Adults and Youth Identify as Transgender in the United States?”
+While just 13 percent of the trans population in the United States is estimated to be Black,18UCLA Williams Institute, “How Many Adults and Youth Identify as Transgender in the United States?”
 June 2022. https://williamsinstitute.law.ucla.edu/publications/trans-adults-united-states/.
-63 percent of known trans homicide victims were Black women.15Everytown for Gun Safety Support Fund, Transgender Homicide Tracker, 2017–2021.
-This database tracks all homicides of transgender or gender nonconforming victims.
-“Transgender (trans) and gender nonconforming (GNC)” refers to any person who identified or lived as a gender different than what was ascribed to them at birth.
+67 percent of known trans homicide victims that were killed with a gun were Black women.19Everytown for Gun Safety Support Fund, Transgender Homicide Tracker, 2017–2022.
+This database tracks all homicides of transgender or gender-expansive victims.
+“Transgender (trans) and gender-expansive (GE)” refers to any person who lived as a gender different than what was ascribed to them at birth.
 The term “homicide” includes shootings by police.

 Suicide